incuna/authentic/doc/attribute_management.rst

 The system needs to 'recognise the attributes' to perform the mapping.
-For this, you need to indicate the namespace of attributes received per source if the namespace is not the one of Authentic2 (X500/LDAP and extensions edu* and supann).
+For this, you need to indicate the namespace of attributes received per source if the namespace is not the one of Authentic 2 (X500/LDAP and extensions edu* and supann).

 In other words if the source provides attributes in a different namespace, you